Dedicated learners

 Pianists, teachers, composers, or returning players who want help with technique, interpretation, harmony, composition, or more challenging repertoire.

-One student went from beginner to Grade 8 in under three years.
+One teenage student progressed from complete beginner to Grade 8 in under three years through exceptionally consistent practice.

 Another student’s debut composition, developed in lessons with me, was performed on BBC Radio 3 Unwind.